Leveraging the EN-16931 for compliance in and outside Europe

 • Reach assessment where for suppliers and buyers Peppol presence is validated in bulk

-So, does complying with the EN-16931 norm provides compliance in all countries?
+So, does complying with the EN-16931 norm provide compliance in all countries?
 The answer is no. Besides VAT reporting requirements (SAF-T), a growing number of countries is imposing clearance models for B2B transactions.
-We will address these in separate posts.
+(We will address these in separate posts.)